Unarelith/OpenMiner/README.md

 ## How to compile

 - Dependencies:
+    - A compiler with C++17 support (recommended: gcc 8.x or clang 5.x)
     - [CMake](http://www.cmake.org/download/)
     - [GameKit](http://github.com/Quent42340/GameKit) (requires `SDL2` + `tinyxml2`, will switch to `SFML` starting from 2.6)
     - [SFML](https://www.sfml-dev.org/) (only used for network)